Potassium-chromate/Use-hyperCSI-to-reconstuct-pictures/README.md

 # Hyperspectral Image Inpainting

 ## Purposes
-The purpose of this repository is to provide a MATLAB implementation of a hyperspectral image inpainting algorithm, which combines Principal Component Analysis (PCA), Successive Projection Algorithm (SPA), and Hyper_SCI to improve the performance of image inpainting tasks.
+The purpose of this repository is to provide a MATLAB implementation of a hyperspectral image inpainting algorithm, which combines Principal Component Analysis (PCA), Successive Projection Algorithm (SPA), and Hyper_CSI to improve the performance of image inpainting tasks.
 This implementation is suitable for researchers and practitioners working with hyperspectral images who require an efficient method for image inpainting and restoration.

 ## Requirements